 A no show occurs when a player does not appear for his/her first match and there has been no contact or prior notification from the player that he/she would not appear for the match.
 For penalty purposes, a no show player would be considered as having been defaulted.
-Ordinarily, a player that is a no show would be replaced in the draw by a Lucky Loser or an Alternate; if no replacement is available the match would be recorded as a default.
+Ordinarily, a player that is a no show would be replaced in the draw by a Lucky Loser or an Alternate; if no replacement is available the match would be recorded as a default illness, injury, personal emergency or other bona fide reason.
+A retirement is indicated by RET on the draw sheet, along with the score at the time of retirement - for example, 6-3 2-0 RET.